About My Research

 Multiple Sclerosis-Associated Neuropathic Pain

 Multiple sclerosis (MS) is a chronic autoimmune disease that affects the central nervous system, characterized by demyelination and inflammation, leading to a range of motor, sensory, and cognitive impairments.
 Among the many debilitating symptoms experienced by individuals with MS, neuropathic pain is a significant and often overlooked comorbidity, affecting more than half of MS patients.
 Current treatments for MS largely focus on mitigating motor dysfunction, yet they frequently fall short in addressing MS-associated neuropathic pain (MSNP).
 Available analgesics provide only partial relief, benefiting just 30% of those affected, which underscores a critical gap in our understanding of the neuroimmune mechanisms driving MSNP.
-My research is dedicated to elucidating these mechanisms, with the aim of identifying novel therapeutic targets for more effective pain management in MS.
+My research is dedicated to elucidating these mechanisms, culminating in my doctoral dissertation titled “Microglia and Sphingosine-1-Phosphate Receptor 1 in the Spinal Cord Regulate Neuropathic Pain in Multiple Sclerosis”.

 The pathophysiology of MS involves the activation of proinflammatory microglia, a process that is replicated in the experimental autoimmune encephalomyelitis (EAE) model of MS. Previous studies have demonstrated that inhibiting or knocking out specific microglia-related proteins can prevent or reduce neuropathic pain behaviors in various models of non-MS neuropathy.
 This highlights the essential role of microglial activation in the progression of MSNP and its associated behavioral symptoms.

 One of the most promising avenues of investigation has been the use of fingolimod, an FDA-approved treatment for MS, which has demonstrated efficacy in alleviating allodynia and hyperalgesia in rodent models of chronic pain, including peripheral neuropathic pain.
 Despite its clinical use, the precise mechanisms by which fingolimod exerts its antiallodynic effects in MSNP remain unclear.
-Our laboratory has made significant strides in addressing this knowledge gap.
-Through our research, we have shown that repeated intraperitoneal administration of fingolimod attenuates neuropathic pain-like behaviors in the EAE model.
-Moreover, these effects are blocked by sphingosine-1-phosphate receptor 1 (S1PR1) antagonists and mimicked by S1PR1 agonists, leading us to hypothesize that fingolimod acts as an S1PR1 agonist to reduce pain in MS.
+Our laboratory has made significant strides in addressing this knowledge gap, focusing on sphingosine-1-phosphate receptor 1 (S1PR1) as a target for both the treatment of MSNP.

 Publications